-Government agencies-Grant revenues from government agencies are reported as increases in unrestricted net assets as allowable expenditures under such agreements are incurred.
+Foundations and government agencies-Grant revenues from foundations and government agencies are reported as increases in net assets without donor restrictions as allowable expenditures under such agreements are incurred.
 The amounts expended in excess of reimbursements are reported as grants receivable.
 Amounts received in excess of amounts expended are recorded as deferred revenue.

-Fundraising event income-Fundraising event income is recognized when such income is received.
+Fundraising event income - Fundraising event income is recognized when such income is received.